SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Approximations of the SIR- process by differential equations

 Similarly to \eqref{m1t2} we deduce that

 To finish the proof of \eqref{eq:hatsw}, we need to show

 We first prove a weaker version of \eqref{strongwt}.
 Fix any $\ep>0$.
 We now prove

 \begin{proof}[Proof of \eqref{weakwt}] We prove \eqref{weakwt} in two steps.
-First we show that $\hat{W}(t)/n$ is a tight sequence in D[0,$\hat{s}(0)-\ep$], the space of RCLL functions on the interval [0,$\hat{s}(0)-\ep$].
+First we show that $\hat{W}^{(n)}(t)/n$ is a tight sequence in D[0,$\hat{s}(0)-\ep$], the space of C\`adl\`ag functions on the interval [0,$\hat{s}(0)-\ep$].
 Then we show the uniqueness of possible sequential limit.

-Since $\hat{W}(0) \to \hat{w}(0)$, we know $\{ \hat{W}(0)/n \}_{n\geq 1}$ is a tight sequence of random variables.
-To establish tightness of $\{ \hat{W}(t)/n ,0\leq t\leq 1-\ep\}_{n\geq 1}$, we need to show that for any fixed $\ep',\delta>0$, there exist $\theta>0$ and an integer $n_0$ so that for all $n\geq n_0$,
+Since $\hat{W}^{(n)}(0) \to \hat{w}(0)$, we know $\{ \hat{W}^{(n)}(0)/n \}_{n\geq 1}$ is a tight sequence of random variables.
+To establish tightness of $\{ \hat{W}^{(n)}(t)/n ,0\leq t\leq 1-\ep\}_{n\geq 1}$, we need to show that for any fixed $\ep',\delta>0$, there exist $\theta>0$ and an integer $n_0$ so that for all $n\geq n_0$,

-Assuming \eqref{tightness} for the moment, we see that $\{\hat{W}(t)/n,0\leq t\leq \hat{s}(0)-\ep\}$, as an element of D[0,$\hat{s}(0)-\ep$], satisfies condition (ii) of Proposition 3.26 in \cite{JS}.
-Consequently, $\{\hat{W}(t)/n,0\leq t\leq \hat{s}(0)-\ep\}_{n\geq 1}$ is a tight sequence.
+Assuming \eqref{tightness} for the moment, we see that $\{\hat{W}^{(n)}(t)/n,0\leq t\leq \hat{s}(0)-\ep\}$, as an element of D[0,$\hat{s}(0)-\ep$], satisfies condition (ii) of Proposition 3.26 in \cite{MR1943877}.
+Consequently, $\{\hat{W}^{(n)}(t)/n,0\leq t\leq \hat{s}(0)-\ep\}_{n\geq 1}$ is a tight sequence.

-Now we show that any sequential limit of $\hat{W}(t)/n$ coincides with $\hat{w}(t)$.
-By the tightness of $\{\hat{W}(t)/n,t\geq 0\}_{n\geq 1}$, we see for any subsequence of $\hat{W}(t)/n$ we can extract a further subsequence that converges in distribution to a process $\check{w}(t)$ with continuous sample path.
-By the Skorokhod representation theorem we can assume the convergence is actually in the almost sure sense, and we can also assume that $\hat{S}(t)/n$ converges a.s. to $\hat{s}(t)$ in the interval [0,$\hat{s}(0)-\ep$] and $M_2(t)/n$ converges to 0 a.s..
+Now we show that any sequential limit of $\hat{W}^{(n)}(t)/n$ coincides with $\hat{w}(t)$.
+By the tightness of $\{\hat{W}^{(n)}(t)/n,t\geq 0\}_{n\geq 1}$, we see for any subsequence of $\hat{W}^{(n)}(t)/n$ we can extract a further subsequence that converges in distribution to a process $\check{w}(t)$ with continuous sample path.
+By the Skorokhod representation theorem we can assume the convergence is actually in the almost sure sense, and we can also assume that $\hat{S}^{(n)}(t)/n$ converges a.s. to $\hat{s}(t)$ in the interval [0,$\hat{s}(0)-\ep$] and $M^{(n)}_2(t)/n$ converges to 0 a.s.
 It remains to prove that the limit point $\check{w}(t)$ coincides with $\hat{w}(t)$, which is then necessarily independent of the subsequence.
 But this is clearly the case.
 Indeed, by dividing both sides of \eqref{hatweq} by $n$ and then sending $n$ to $\infty$, we obtain that

 for $t\leq \hat{s}(0)-\ep$.
 This equation has a unique solution $\check{w}(t)=\hat{w}(t)$.

 It remains to prove \eqref{tightness}.
 We have

 We define the event